yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-event-hubs.md

     Heading over to the Azure Event Hubs instance _database1.public.orders_, we can see that the messages are reaching Azure and can be consumed by downstream applications and services.

     ![Incoming messages](/images/tutorials/azure/azure-event-hubs/azure-event-hubs-incoming-messages.png "Incoming messages")

-## The Wrap-up
+## Wrap-up

-YugabyteDB’s CDC combined with Azure Event Hubs enables real-time application development using a familiar Kafka interface.
+YugabyteDB CDC combined with Azure Event Hubs enables real-time application development using a familiar Kafka interface.

-If you’re interested in real-time data processing on Azure, you might want to consider:
+If you're interested in real-time data processing on Azure, you might want to consider:

 * [Azure Synapse Analytics integration using Azure Event Hubs](https://docs.yugabyte.com/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub/)